Bachelor of Science in Speech-Language Pathology and Audiology

 Careers in Speech-Language Pathology and Audiology

 Speech-language pathology and audiology are professions consistently rated among the best careers for the changing job landscape.

 Speech-language pathologists and audiologists are employed in schools, private practices and healthcare facilities.

 Students completing the BS degree, and who meet state requirements, may apply for licensure as assistants in speech-language pathology and can provide therapy services under the supervision of a licensed speechlanguage pathologist.

 The University’s Career Center is an important resource for students pursuing their careers.
 Licensed counselors are available to help clarify career goals, provide strategies for mastering job interviews and writing professional cover letters and resumes and help students connect with campus recruiters.

 The BS in speech language pathology and audiology requires 120 hours to graduate: 42 hours from the University’s core curriculum, 36 hours in speech language pathology and audiology courses and 42 hours of electives.
 Students are encouraged to select electives in psychology or child learning and development to complement their coursework in speech-language pathology and audiology.

-Juniors and seniors in speech-language pathology and audiology with at least a 2.5 GPA are eligible to receive college credit for a volunteer internship in the community.
+Junior and senior speech-language pathology and audiology majors with at least a 2.5 GPA are eligible to receive college credit for a volunteer internship in the community.